-In this lesson, we will learn how a quantity varies in relation to two or more other quantities.
+In these lessons, we will learn to solve word problems where a quantity varies in relation to two or more other quantities.

 The figure below shows a rectangular solid with a fixed volume.
 Express its width, w, as a joint variation in terms of its length, l, and height, h.